 Encourage training for senior employees

 When it comes to training opportunities, companies may sometimes choose to prioritise younger employees because they have more room to grow.
-However, older employees often feel the need for skills upgrading, especially if there is a pressure for them to keep up with the times.
+However, older employees often feel the need for skills upgrading, especially if there is pressure for them to keep up with the times.

 Workforce Singapore provides both in-house and external training programmes with enhanced funding to cater to employees from all walks of life.